boazsegev/plezi-website/docs/guides/hello_chat.html.md

 What are we keeping?
 We're keeping the authentication we wrote., So lets put that back in... but there is something we should change first.

 The Auto-Dispatch will route any JSON `event` to a public or protected method.
-This allows us to expose some of our API both as Websocket events (using the JSON `event` property) or as AJAX requests (using the `params[:id]` to route the request to the Http method).
+This allows us to expose some of our API both as Websocket events (using the JSON `event` property) or as AJAJ (AJAX with JSON) requests (using the `params[:id]` to route the request to the Http method).
 The protected methods will only be available as websocket events.

 But...